jumpycalm/pn532-cloner/README.md

 ![Driver install Step 2](image/Install_driver_2.PNG)
 ![Driver install Step 3](image/Install_driver_3.PNG)
 ![Driver installed](image/Driver_installed.PNG)

+## Reader driver installation (macOS)
+The reader is plug-n-play on macOS.
+No need to install any driver.

 ## How to clone a tag
 Plug the reader into the PC, run the application and follow the instruction on the screen.
 Simply read the original tag, after the read is complete, write the data onto a Magic tag (a special changeable tag).
 Please note, the MIFARE Classic tags are encrypted tags, it takes time to crack the keys and read the tag.
 The application will provide you with an ETA when you start to read a tag.